 Lying in the Northeastern part of India, the state of Meghalaya is also known as the Land of the Clouds.
 This state is also of valid archaeological interest since traces of ancient people living here have been found.
 Meghalaya is mostly covered by high-end plateaus, lush forests, and valleys.
 And also, with the amount of rainfall that it receives every year, it is believed to be the wettest place on earth.
 With monsoon experiencing very heavy rainfall here, summer is perhaps the best time to visit Meghalaya.

 Rich in flora and fauna, Meghalaya is home to a number of species of mammals, birds, and reptiles.
 It has two national parks and three wildlife sanctuaries that are home to these animals and provide protection to them.
-The variety of wildlife, highlands, and scenery are without a doubt the main reasons to visit Meghalaya.
-This state also provides multiple other options like adventure sports, trekking and camping options.
+The variety of wildlife, highlands, and scenery is without a doubt the main reason to visit Meghalaya.
+This state also provides multiple other options like adventure sports, trekking, and camping options.

-So, if you were long planning about travelling to Meghalaya, here are 9 reasons in detail to help you understand that why should you visit Meghalaya –
+So, if you were long planning about traveling to Meghalaya, here are 9 reasons in detail to help you understand that why should you visit Meghalaya –

 2. Seven Sister Falls

-Seven different waterfalls falling near to each other has provided it such a name.
+Seven different waterfalls falling near to each other have provided it such a name.
 Falling across the cliffs and the water reflecting the sunlight for vibrant colors will show you one of the most breathtaking views you have ever seen.
 This waterfall is also known as the Nohkalikal Falls.
-The water falls from a height of near about thousand feet, making it one of the tallest waterfalls in India.
-A peek at the pictures of this place will surely impress you and you will find yourself travelling to Meghalaya soon.

 3. The Sacred Forest